detdxd/Astro-Homepage/index.md

 Methods: *Numerical Simulation & Analytical Estimation.*
 Topics: *AGN & Stellar Feedback, ICM & CGM, AGN Jets...*

-Q: What is 'Astrophysical Fluid Dynamics'?
+Q: What is 'Astrophysical Fluid Dynamics' ?
-A: Mainly Refer to Gas Dynamics with Gravity, Radiation, Magnetic Field, Particles, etc.
+A: Mainly refer to gas dynamics with gravity, radiation, magnetic Field, particles, etc.
+Q: Why 'Astrophysical Fluid Dynamics' ?
+A: If you cannot unify the 4 fundamental forces, just put them together and play with them.

 <br/>

 **Teaching**